renuo/applications-setup-guide/ruby_on_rails/aws.md

 ### Start the Setup

-The following command will guide you through a setup to be able to run all the commands, you will receive, to set up aws (and CloudFront)
+The following command will create command-line-commands to set up S3 and CloudFlare.
+Before that, the command makes sure, you have the aws-profile and the aws-cli set up, so you have the necessary rights to run the commands.

 1. Run `renuo create-aws-project`
 1. Follow the steps and answer the questions